 - Add chopped tomato and let it cook for another 5 mins.

-- Add the lentil soup, mix well, and let the mix cook for another 15 mins or put in the pressure cooker for 5-10 mins.
+- Add the beans soup, mix well, and let the mix cook for another 15 mins or put in the pressure cooker for 5-10 mins.

 - Garnish with coriander leaves and serve with chapati, parantha, or rice.